JohnMops/DevOps/README.md

 1. Deploying nginx ingress controller to expose an LB outside
 2. Deploy metrics-server for HPA and future monitoring tool usage

+- HPA:

+1. Deploy the HPA for our app after the metric-server has been initialized and is running